westernal/sari-sartel/README.md

+# Sari-sartel
-Sari-sartel: a mobile and accessories shop.
+a mobile and accessories shop website and pwa

-#Frontend
+# Frontend
 Frontend made using Next js

-#Backend
+# Backend
 Backend is currently on django rest framework but soon will be on node js